Farahafifii/Computer_Architecture/README.md

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).